 what size of portrait to choose

 Costs for pencil or oil portraits in a variety of sizes can be viewed on the prices page.
-In terms of size, you may have a particular preference already (for example, if you have a large wall to fill!)
-But in general, I would suggest that a head-and-shoulders portrait would be well suited to A4 size, whereas a full-body portrait or multiple subjects will require at least an A3 size to give me enough space to complete all the detail of their features and fur.
+In terms of size, you may have a particular preference already (for example, if you have a large wall to fill) But in general, I would suggest that a head-and-shoulders portrait would be well suited to the smaller 10″ x 12″ size (similar to A4 but a little more rectangular) whereas a full-body portrait or multiple subjects will require at least a 14″ x 16″ size to give me enough space to complete all the detail of their features and fur.
 Remember that if you are ordering a drawing and have it framed with a mount (as in the photo below) this will add a bit of size to the frame overall.
 You can also have a square size roughly equivalent to any of these – square formats are particularly nice for head-and-shoulders portraits.

 sending out your portrait